What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 - As long as you set the environment properly and lead them into the conversation using one of the tactics above, you should find the guys rambling away in no time!

-- Find commonalities beforehand and bring those topics up in conversation.
+- Find commonalities beforehand and bring those men’s ice breaker discussion topics up in early in the group conversation.

-- As a last resort, throw out some of the most popular men’s group topics from our list above.
+- As a last resort, throw out some of the most popular men’s group topics from our list above to target more specific issues.

 Good luck with the men’s group discussion and if you have any questions on mens circle discussion topics, please leave them in the comments below.